 Rhetorical Analysis of Women’s Right to Vote All through history, there have been numerous talks that have numerous and enormous effect on society, however one that will never be overlooked is the speech by Susan B. Anthony, “On Women’s Right to Vote.”
 This speech is...

-There have been a lot of talks that have a lot an enormous effect on society, however one will never forget the speech by Susan B. Anthony, “On Women’s Right to Vote.”
-This speech was one of the greatest speech in history because it has...
+Introduction There have been numerous speeches that have had an enormous effect on society; however, one will never forget the speech by Susan B. Anthony, “On Women’s Right to Vote.”
+This speech stands out as one of the greatest in history because it delivered a...

 Introduction In 1916, the play “Trifles” was made by Susan Glaspell.
 She was conceived in Davenport Iowa.
 “Trifles” was produced using a real killing court case and subsiding of a farmer’s better half that Susan Glaspell was covering while then working for Des Moines News....